The Georgia city of Newnan is part of the wider metropolitan Atlanta region, lying approximately 30 miles southwest of the state capital.

 12. Barbie Beach

-Perfect for anyone who enjoys the quirky and unusual, you’ll find Barbie Beach around 16 kilometres from Newnan on the road to Senoia.
+Perfect for anyone who enjoys the quirky and unusual, you’ll find Barbie Beach around 7 miles from Newnan on the road to Senoia.

 This witty roadside attraction features a beach of entirely nude barbie dolls, and so charmed the producers of the hit TV show The Walking Dead that they donated some zombie dolls to the collection.